Willy & Scratch

 Willy & Scratch (also known as Willie and Scratch) is a 1974 crime western drama film directed and written by Robert J. Emery and starring Paul Vincent, Claudia Jennings and Michael Hatfield.
 The film was the first film produced by American Pictures Corporation.
 It was also the first film distributed by Apollo Productions/Pictures operated by advertising and film executive Ron Libert.
-Libert’s former company, Libert Films International, distributed Elroy Schwartz’s currently lost, paranormal documentary, Death Is Not the End (1975).

 Plot

 A pair of dangerous criminals make a desert ghost-town their hideout in the wake of a deadly heist.